 · Reload and brew in a second shot.

-· Pour the whipped cream into the coffee over the back of a spoon so it floats on top.
+· Pour over the whipped cream into the coffee over the back of a spoon so it floats on top.

 · Garnish with a trimmed vanilla pod or a stick of cinnamon and dust with a grating of fresh nutmeg.